legend80s/git-commit-msg-linter/assets/docs.md

 Except for default types, you can add, overwrite or forbid certain types and so does the `max-len`.

-For example if you have the `commitlinterrc.json` below in your project root directory:
+For example if you have the `commitlinterrc.json` below in the root directory of your project:

 ```json
 {